radiantearth/stac-api-spec/fragments/filter/README.md

 Additional, the implementation must support at least one of "CQL Text" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-text`) or "CQL JSON" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-json`).
 It is recommended that (at least) GET requests support CQL Text and POST requests support CQL JSON.

-The Filter extension does **not** require support for the Enhanced Spatial Operators, Enhanced Temporal Operators, Functions, Arithmetic Expressions, or Arrays conformance classes.
+The Filter extension does **not** require support for the Enhanced Spatial Operators, Enhanced Temporal Operators, Functions, Arithmetic Expressions, or Arrays conformance classes, but implementing these additional conformance classes and their operations is both allowed and encouraged.

 There will likely be a change to Simple CQL where this conformance class only requires support of expressions with a property name of the left hand side and a literal on the right hand side (e.g., `eo:cloud_cover <= 10`), and additional conformance classes will support arbitrary uses of properties and literals in expression.
 The primary motivation for this is to allow implementations that use datastores that do not easily support arbitrary expressions like these to implement Simple CQL (e.g., Elasticsearch).